abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](excel-export.png)

-While generating CRUD pages via Suite, if you checked the "Excel export" checkbox (as shown in the image above), "Excel Export" button will be added to the top of the datatable of the generated page.
+While generating CRUD pages via Suite, if you checked the "Excel export" checkbox (as shown in the image above), the "Excel Export" button will be added to the top of the datatable of the generated page.

 ![](export-excel-page.png)

-Then, you can get the records in anytime you want in the .xlsx format just by clicking the "Excel Export" button.
+Then, you can get the records any time you want in the `.xlsx` format just by clicking the "Excel Export" button.
 Also, before exporting records to Excel you can filter the records and get records by your needs.

 ### Suite: Optional PWA Support